msibal6/the-college-lifecycle/README.md

   - feedback for clicking on
     - icon
       - click sound
-    - actor
-      - whoosing sound when it finally disappears
   - Transition between actor stages
     - seems cool but it might be hard given my current renderign workflow
 - better icons